mysteryhunt/puzzle-www/src/coingallery.md

 [![](images/coins/2016.jpg)](images/coins/2016.jpg)

-_Material: unknown, technique: unknown.
+_Material: unknown, technique: cast, plated detailing.
 If you have more information about this coin, please [contact us](mailto:puzzle@mit.edu)._

 The 2016 Mystery Hunt was themed around the movie Inception.
-Teams were trapped in several layers of dreams and needed to wake a series of notable sleepers in order to escape.
-Once all 10 sleepers were awakened simultaneously, teams completed 10 mini-runarounds ending up in 4 different locations.
-Each location provided 1/4th of a small puzzle.
-After reconvening in Lobby 7 to put it together, teams learned that the ultimate dreamer was The Alchemist.
-The coin was found within the Alchemist sculpture by Setec Astronomy at 6:53 PM on Sunday.
+Teams that finished the opening round found a "lead" version of the center part of the coin, just the "top" section, as they had been named "Top Dog" of the dog show.
+It's revealed that teams were trapped in several layers of dreams and needed to wake a series of notable sleepers in order to escape.
+Once all 10 sleepers were awakened simultaneously, teams completed a final runaround to learn that the ultimate dreamer was The Alchemist.
+The smaller coin has turned into gold, per the successful inception of the Alchemist's secrets.

 ## 2015